moddio/moddio-docs/scripting-reference/actions/stopSoundForPlayer.md

-Stops the specified sound for the specified player.
+Stops the specified sound for the provided player.